Lasse Diding: Name dispute

 Diding tried to name his son "Brfxxccxxmnpcccclllmmnprxvclmnckssqlbb11116" (pronounced Albin) but was denied at both the Tax Authority and when the case was brought to court.
-He and his partner decided not to register any official name for their son as an act of protest against the naming law, and did not do so until they were sentenced by the County Administrative Court in Halland County to pay a fine of SEK 5,000 after failing to register a name on the boy's fifth birthday.
+He and his partner, Elisabeth Hallin, decided not to register any official name for their son as an act of protest against the naming law, and did not do so until they were sentenced by the County Administrative Court in Halland County to pay a fine of SEK 5,000 after failing to register a name on the boy's fifth birthday.
 However, the long name was not approved by the authorities.
-They later wanted to spell the name "A" which was also denied by the authorities.
+They later wanted to spell the name "A" but kept the pronunciation, which was also denied by the authorities.
+Finally, they settled on naming the boy Albin as pronounced.